Step-by-step instruction how to make these, with some experiments after completion:

 I used a piece of plastic from plastic L folder for isolation.

-First cut it to size of SMA connectors (squares 6mm x 6mm) and mark center.
-You need two pieces per terminator.
+First cut it to size of SMA connectors (squares 6mm x 6mm) and mark the center.
+Two pieces required per terminator.

 Then cut central holes and cutouts. put each isolator onto each connector.